ootyzzz/Mixbox-Inverse/README.md

 ## Color Mixing Operations

-This project is base on MIXBOX(SOTA, published on ACM Computer Graphics, 2022)
+This project is based on MIXBOX(SOTA, published on ACM Computer Graphics, 2022)

 MIXBOX  is about mixing colors using forward operation in latent space.
 Input the 3 three RGB colors and their weights, to compute the 1 target color.